rkonovalov/jfilter/README.md

 }
 ```

-For more examples please follow to the link [Examples](https://rkonovalov.github.io/projects/jfilter/1.0.9/examples/)
+For more examples please follow to the link [Examples](https://rkonovalov.github.io/projects/jfilter/1.0.11/examples/)

 # Release notes

+## Version 1.0.11
+    * Added HttpServletRequest in RequestSession for using in DynamicFilterComponent Case #6
+    * Added FilterBehaviour for keep/hide filtering fields Case #7

+## Version 1.0.10
+    * Fixed bug in integration with Swagger UI Case #3

 ## Version 1.0.9
     * Fixed bug "No converter found for return value of type" Case #1